Global-Solutions-Alliance/global-research-platform/CONTRIBUTING.md

 ## Making a change

-We appreciate all contributions to Drawdown Solutions, but those most easily accepted will follow a workflow similar to the following:
+We appreciate all contributions to GSA Software Interface, but those most easily accepted will follow a workflow similar to the following:

 1. **Comment on an existing issue or open a new issue referencing your addition.**